nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 + 63 BCE
 + Cicero denounces Catiline (for over an hour)
 + In rome cicero gave a speech for more than an hour

++ 1755 BCE
++ The Code of Hamurabi
++ Babylonian legal text

++ 2000 BCE
++ Chinese anatomical atlas of the human body
++ This is the first anatomical atlas of the human body that we know of...

++ 37k-20k BCE
++ Lascaux Cave Paintings in France
 ```